Honda Accords are one of the best selling cars in the nation, going head to head with other car titan brands like Toyota and Nissan.

 Honda Accord Safety Rating and Damage Thresholds

-The safety ratings and damage threshold of your car play a major role in determining the price you pay for your policy.
-Lower safety ratings mean higher risks to insurance companies, and therefore, higher insurance rates for you.
+The safety ratings and damage threshold of your car play a major role in determining your car insurance costs.
+Lower safety ratings mean higher risks to insurance companies, and therefore, higher auto insurance rates for you.

 The Honda Accord is well-known for receiving high safety ratings from the National Highway Traffic Safety Administration(NHSTA).
 The Accord has consistently received high ratings in all safety categories year after year.

-The 2018 Honda Accord was also named a Top Safety Pick by the Insurance Institute for Highway Safety (IIHS).
+The 2020 Honda Accord was also named a Top Safety Pick by the Insurance Institute for Highway Safety (IIHS).
+The IIHS uses the following scale to grade your car: G (Good), A (Acceptable), M (Marginal), and P (Poor).

-The high safety ratings received by this car mean that it poses a lower risk to insurance companies, and therefore, is more likely to be subject to a lower insurance rate.
+The high safety ratings received by this car mean that it poses a lower risk to insurance companies, and therefore, is more likely to be subject to lower insurance prices.
 Here’s a breakdown of how the NHSTA has rated the Honda Accord in recent years.

 |2020||5 / 5||5 / 5||5 / 5||5 / 5|